Skip to main content

 This account has the role of User Admin and can access resources after authentication.
 The roles and privileges are listed below.

-Use the official Stored Procedure provided by KakaoCloud when granting permissions.
+When granting account-related permissions, use the official Stored Procedure provided by KakaoCloud.

 Connect to MySQL instance group

 After creating a MySQL instance group and completing instance configuration, you can connect to the MySQL instance group using a MySQL Client.
-Below describes how to connect to an instance in the group.
+The connection method is as follows.

 Prerequisites

-To connect to a MySQL instance group, you need the following setup:
+To connect to a MySQL instance group, prepare the following connection environment:

-• An environment that can access the endpoint of the MySQL instance group
+• A connection environment that can access the endpoint of the MySQL instance group

 Connect to instance

-You can connect to an instance in the instance group as follows:
+You can connect to the instance group using a MySQL Client.

 1. Refer to Create and connect to VM instance to access a VM.